microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. Specify a [search space](#search-space) of the hyperparameters.
 1. Specify [tuning constraints](#tuning-constraints), including constraints on the resource budget to do the tuning, constraints on the configurations, or/and constraints on a (or multiple) particular metric(s).

-With these steps, you can [perform a basic tuning task](#putting-together) accordingly.
+With these steps, you can [perform a basic tuning task](#put-together) accordingly.

 ### Tuning objective

 Related arguments:
-- `training_function`: A user-defined evaluation function.
+- `evaluation_function`: A user-defined evaluation function.
 - `metric`: A string of the metric name to optimize for.
 - `mode`:  A string in ['min', 'max'] to specify the objective as minimization or maximization.

 The first step is to specify your tuning objective.
-To do it, you should first specify your evaluation procedure (e.g., perform a machine learning model training and validation) with respect to the hyperparameters in a user-defined function `training_function`.
+To do it, you should first specify your evaluation procedure (e.g., perform a machine learning model training and validation) with respect to the hyperparameters in a user-defined function `evaluation_function`.
 The function requires a hyperparameter configuration as input, and can simply return a metric value in a scalar or return a dictionary of metric name and metric value pairs.

 In the following code, we define an objective function with respect to two hyperparameters named `x` and `y` according to $obj := (x-85000)^2 - x/y$.
 In real use cases, the objective function usually cannot be written in this closed form, but instead involves a black-box and expensive evaluation procedure.
 We use this toy example only for illustration purposes.